tripHarshit/Haxplode/README.md

-# Haxcode - Hackathon Hosting Platform
+# Haxplode - Hackathon Hosting Platform

 A modern, full-stack hackathon hosting platform built with React, Vite, and TailwindCSS.
-Haxcode provides a comprehensive solution for organizing, participating in, and judging hackathons with real-time collaboration features.
+Haxplode provides a comprehensive solution for organizing, participating in, and judging hackathons with real-time collaboration features.

 ## 🚀 Features